Discover Corfu

 Visit Sidari & Canal D’Amour

-Explore the famous rock formations of the ‘Channel of Love’ in the lively nearby resort of Sidari.
+Just 10 minutes away, explore the famous rock formations of the ‘Channel of Love’.

 Want More Insider Tips?